 Participate in campus multicultural activities

-The Campus Activity page has tons of opportunities to engage with the community.
-From month-long heritage celebrations and the annual Community Collage to lecture series and workshops, there are many ways to get involved and show your support.
+The Campus Activity page has many opportunities to engage with the community.
+From month-long heritage celebrations and the annual Community Collage to lecture series and workshops, there are numerous ways to get involved and show your support.